 Instructions

-- Wash the goat mutton and drain all the water.
+- Wash the goat mutton and drain well.

 - Add cloves, black peppercorns, black cardamoms, green cardamoms, and cinnamon to a mortar pestle and crush them lightly.

-- Press SAUTE button of the instant pot.
+- Press the SAUTE button on the instant pot.

-- Add onions and fry till slightly brown (8-10 minutes).
-Keep stirring at regular intervals.
+- Add onions and cook till slightly brown (8-10 minutes), stirring frequently.

-- Now add garlic cloves and ginger garlic paste and fry for another 8-10 minutes, until the onions are nicely browned.
+- Now add garlic cloves and cook for another 5-6 minutes until the onions are nicely browned.

-- Add goat mutton and fry for 3-4 minutes.
-Keep stirring frequently.
+- Add goat mutton and cook for 3-4 minutes.

-- Add yogurt to the pot and cook for 3-4 minutes.
+- Add yogurt and chili paste to the pot and cook for 3-4 minutes.

-- Now add Kashmiri red chili powder (or Mathania red chili powder), turmeric powder, coriander powder, cumin powder, and salt and cook for 2 minutes.
+- Now add Mathania chili powder (or Kashmiri red chili powder), turmeric powder, coriander powder, and roasted cumin powder, and cook for 2 minutes.

-- Add a cup of water to the pot and close the lid of the instant pot and set the valve to the sealing position.
+- Add a cup of water to the pot and mix well.
+Close the lid and set the valve to the sealing position.

 - Once the timer goes off, let the pressure release naturally for 10 minutes.
 Release the remaining pressure manually and open the lid.